Workplace Safety Still Needs a Human Component

 In the U.S., the workforce is safer than they have ever been.
 Central to this improvement in safety is an increased use of technology.

-Being able to measure processes and outputs to get essential knowledge before an accident can occur has saved countless lives and valuable capital equipment across American industry.
+Being able to measure processes and outputs to get essential knowledge before an accident occurs has saved countless lives and valuable capital equipment across American industry.
 However, there is a downside to this automation culture.

 The Dangers of Routine